hitachi-vantara/terraform-provider-hitachi/docs/data-sources/vsp_storage_ports.md

 # Hitachi VSP Storage Ports Data Retrieval
 #
 # This section defines a data source block to fetch information about a specific
-# storage port from a Hitachi Virtual Storage Platform (VSP) using HashiCorp
+# storage port from a Hitachi VSP One SDS Block Storage Platform (VSP) using HashiCorp
 # Configuration Language (HCL).
 #
 # The data source block "hitachi_vsp_storage_ports" retrieves details about a